aral/ar.al-site/content/2018/06/15/hello-peer-to-peer-web/index.md

 date: 2018-06-15T15:00:00+01:00
 ---

-{{< figure src="beaker-ception.png" alt="Beaker Browser showing a version of this page." caption="Beaker-ception: a screenshot of version of this page in Beaker browser with live reload on." >}}
+{{< figure src="beaker-ception.png" alt="Beaker Browser showing a version of this page." caption="Beaker-ception: a screenshot of version of this page in Beaker browser with live reload on." class="window-with-shadow" >}}

 While documenting my [deep dive into multiwriter hyperdb](https://forum.ind.ie/t/deep-dive-into-multiwriter-hyperdb/2184), I realised I was doing so on our forums, running Discourse, when I’d just demonstrated the day before [how you can live blog on the peer-to-peer Web](https://forum.ind.ie/t/deep-dive-into-multiwriter-hyperdb/2184/1).